lindakang/data-of-life_backup/2022-10-16-YT-US-trending.md

     ## 11          31       146415814 Entertainment         SSSniperWolf
     ## 12          31       367867655        Sports         Liverpool FC

-SpaceX’s Starlink Mission is the one on Trending most frequent.
+SpaceX’s Starlink Mission was on trending for almost half an year.

 #### 3-1-2.
 Highest views